-Adamera Minerals Corp. ("the Company") was created in February 2013 pursuant to an amalgamation under the Business Corporation Act (British Columbia).
+Adamera Minerals Corp. (("Adamera" or "the Company") was created in February 2013 pursuant to an amalgamation under the Business Corporation Act (British Columbia).
 The Company's common shares are listed for trading on the TSX Venture Exchange ("Exchange") under the symbol "ADZ".
+The Company also trades on the OTC Marketplace in the United States under the symbol "DDNFF".
 The Company is in the process of exploring its mineral properties and has not yet determined whether these properties contain ore reserves that are economically recoverable.
 The Company is considered to be in the exploration stage and does not have operating cash flows.